Conspiracy theory: Lack of evidence

-Belief in conspiracy theories is generally based not on evidence, but in the faith of the believer.
-Noam Chomsky contrasts conspiracy theory to institutional analysis which focuses mostly on the public, long-term behavior of publicly known institutions, as recorded in, for example, scholarly documents or mainstream media reports.
+Belief in conspiracy theories is generally based not on evidence but on the faith of the believer.
+As such conspiracy theories are identified as lay theories.
+Noam Chomsky contrasts conspiracy theory to institutional analysis, which focuses mainly on the public, long-term behavior of publicly known institutions, as recorded in, for example, scholarly documents or mainstream media reports.
 Conspiracy theory conversely posits the existence of secretive coalitions of individuals and speculates on their alleged activities.
 Belief in conspiracy theories is associated with biases in reasoning, such as the conjunction fallacy.

 Clare Birchall at King's College London describes conspiracy theory as a "form of popular knowledge or interpretation".
 The use of the word 'knowledge' here suggests ways in which conspiracy theory may be considered in relation to legitimate modes of knowing.
 The relationship between legitimate and illegitimate knowledge, Birchall claims, is closer than common dismissals of conspiracy theory contend.

 Theories involving multiple conspirators that are proven to be correct, such as the Watergate scandal, are usually referred to as investigative journalism or historical analysis rather than conspiracy theory.
+Bjerg (2016) writes: "the way we normally use the term conspiracy theory excludes instances where the theory has been generally accepted as true.
+The Watergate scandal serves as the standard reference."
 By contrast, the term "Watergate conspiracy theory" is used to refer to a variety of hypotheses in which those convicted in the conspiracy were in fact the victims of a deeper conspiracy.
 There are also attempts to analyze the theory of conspiracy theories (conspiracy theory theory) to ensure that the term "conspiracy theory" is used to refer to narratives that have been debunked by experts, rather than as a generalized dismissal.